Bleeding Gums Treatment Plantation, FL

 Can gum disease spread?

 It is not likely, but it can happen.
 You or your partner can spread gum disease through kissing if both have gingivitis or poor oral hygiene.
-Parents are the most common source of the gingivitis infection in children.
+Parents are the most common source of gingivitis infection in children.
 When you give a baby a kiss on the lips, you’re spreading a lot more than you may think.
 Gingivitis and oral disease can spread easily through the transfer of saliva.

 How does gum disease affect your heart?